bekahsealey/specia-child/README.md

 			* In the right sidebar under the logo image, enter an alt text description of your image
 			* Click "Select" at the bottom right corner of the screen
 			* If you have already prepared your file to 150px by 150px, click "Skip Cropping" in the lower right corner of the screen.
 If not, go back and create a 150px by 150px version of the logo and start again at step 1.1.
 Click "Select logo"
-			* refer to [original theme documentation](http://docs.speciatheme.com/lite/#document-5) for further help and screenshots
+			* refer to [original theme documentation 5](http://docs.speciatheme.com/lite/#document-5) for further help and screenshots
 		2. In "Site Title," enter your state party name
 		3. In "Tagline," enter your state party motto
 		4. Under "Site Icon," click "Select Image"